quintanar401/Qute/modules/smart/README.md

 * typ - by default it is param but can be set to action for actions.
 * getter - get function (including actions, optional).
 * setter - set function (including actions, optional).
+* internal - bool, optional.
+Internal field, do not show help for it.

 Difference of setter vs getter for actions:
 ```Rust